Reporting Abuse to Internet Platforms

 What counts as abuse:

-It’s not clear who checks the reports, but many people receive automated replies saying, “We reviewed the photo you but found it does not violate Facebook’s Community Standards.”
+It’s not clear who checks the reports, but many people receive automated replies saying, “We reviewed the photo/post you reported but found it does not violate Facebook’s Community Standards.”

 According to Facebook’s Community Standards the following things count as abuse.
 Except, well, um, when they are mysteriously seen as okay.